jewettaij/visfd/doc/doc_filter_mrc.md

 -clip 0.48 0.52
 ```
 The resulting voxels intensities will lie in the range from 0.48 to 0.52.

-Note: If instead, you want the output intensities to range from 0 to 1,
-      (for example), then use the more general "**-thresh2**" argument
-      (see below).
 ```
  output
  intensity